senorGPT/CTF_crackmes.one/Coder_90 - KeyGenMeV3/Coder_90 - KeyGenMeV3 - Solution.md

 ![image-20251207183137399](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251207183137399.png)

-The end result is the key value that it is checking for.
+The end result is the key value that it is being compared against from the `Key` input.

-To test this, let's try to input `AD40C7E8` as the `Key` for the `Name` = `helloworld`.
+To test this, let's try to input `AD40C7E8` as the `Key` for `Name` = `helloworld`.

 ![image-20251207183301054](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251207183301054.png)

 Very nice!
 This means that I am on the right track.

-## 11. Writing the key generator - Reversing the transformation logic
+## 11. Writing the Key Generator - Reversing the Transformation Logic

-The first thing that I did was whip up some python code to mimic some assembly instructions that I noticed were being used; `rol, neg, shl, imul`:
+The first thing that I did was whip up some Python code to mimic the assembly instructions that I noticed were being used; `rol, neg, shl, imul`:

 ### 11.1 utils.py